flyx/libyaml_constructor/Readme.md

    Enum value will be loaded from the representation given as parameter.
    This means that the spelling of the enum value in the code will *not* be accepted.
+ * `optional`: for fields of pointer types.
+Tells libyaml_mapper that this field may be omitted in the YAML, in which case it will be `NULL` after loading.
+ * `optional_string`: for `char*` fields, works like `optional` but if given, parses into a null-terminated string.

 ## Example